mozilla/fxa-content-server/docs/pairing-architecture.md

 keys_jwk - FxA Scoped Keys key-fetching public key
 ```

-The Desktop device must carefully check the provided OAuth request and error out if anything seems amiss.

 The Desktop device sends an "account metadata" message that includes information about the account being connected to, such as:

 ```